sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/methods/box.md

 The following image shows the same PDF as in the Offset Boxes example, but uses X and Y coordinates to find the offset boxes instead:

+![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/images/v0/box_offsetxy.png)

 The red arrows show the specified offsets from the initial `position` (green dot) to the new `position` in which to find a box.
-The green dots move as you adjust the inches coordinates, so you can visually tweak your measurements in the app
+The green dots move as you adjust the inches coordinates, so you can visually tweak your measurements in the app.

-![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/images/v0/box_offsetxy.png)

 This example uses the following config: